LekovicMilos/house-of-the-club/README.md

 ###### Future Plans

+- [ ] Optimize image loading
 - [ ] Add more images
-- [ ] Receive feedback and depending on that, addd/change features
+- [ ] Receive feedback and depending on that, add/change features
+- [ ] Design logo

 ------